-The amendments update references in IFRS 3 to refer to the 2018 Conceptual Framework instead of the 1989 Framework and otherwise do not significantly change the requirements of the standard.
-The amendment is effective for annual periods beginning on or after January 1, 2022 with early application permitted.
-The REIT is currently evaluating the impact of this amendment on future periods and does not anticipate a material impact to the REIT as a result of the amendments to IFRS 3.
+The amendments replace the definition of a change in accounting estimates with a definition of accounting estimates.
+Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
+The definition of a change in accounting estimates was deleted.
+The amendment is effective for annual periods beginning on or after January 1, 2023 with early application permitted.
+The REIT is currently evaluating the impact of this amendment on future periods and does not anticipate a material impact to the REIT as a result of the amendments to IFRS 8.